erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ### Short Description

-An approach where a model trained on one task is reused as the starting point for a different but related task.
-Addresses limited training dataset, training time reduction, and domain adaptation.
-Example: Using a model trained on ImageNet (general images) as starting point for medical image categorization, requiring less data and training time.
+An approach where a system trained on one task is reused as the starting point for a different but related task.
+Addresses limited development dataset, development time reduction, and domain adaptation.
+Example: Using a system trained on ImageNet (general images) as starting point for medical image categorization, requiring less data and development time.
 Operates by taking pre-configured system weights, freezing early layers, and refinement later layers on new task.

 **Key Characteristics:**
 - **Time Complexity**: Varies